Toad (Mario)

-Toad, known in Japanese as Kinopio (キノピオ), is a character created by Japanese video game designer Shigeru Miyamoto for Nintendo's Mario franchise.
+Toad, known in Japanese as Kinopio (キノピオ), is a character and race created by Japanese video game designer Shigeru Miyamoto for Nintendo's Mario franchise.
 A prominent red Toad serves as one of Princess Peach's handlers and appears consistently as a supporting character in the franchise.

 While most Toads look virtually identical to each other and usually are not named individually, notable exceptions include Captain Toad, Toadette and Toadsworth.
 The most prominent trait of the Toads is their large, mushroom-like head with colored spots on top.

 The Toads typically have assisting roles in the Mario franchise, but are occasionally featured as protagonists.
-A blue Toad and yellow Toad are most featured Toads as playable characters along with Mario and Luigi in New Super Mario Bros.
+Two Toads, Yellow Toad and Blue Toad are featured as playable characters along with Mario and Luigi in New Super Mario Bros.
 Wii, New Super Mario Bros.
 U and Super Mario Bros.
 Wonder.
-The blue Toad also returns as one of the playable characters in Super Mario 3D World.
+Toad appears as one of the playable characters in Super Mario 3D World, with blue spots resembling Blue Toad.
 Captain Toad: Treasure Tracker featured Captain Toad as the main character, and was the first game to have a Toad as the titular character.

 Concept and creation

-When Mario Kart for the Nintendo GameCube was revealed to be Mario Kart: Double Dash on April 23, 2003, Kiyoshi Mizuki actually wanted to make Toad one of the selectable characters from the beginning, but after thinking about Toad's own partner, they could not come up with any specific one suitable as a partner for this sort of tandem ride.
-Because of this, they hid him as an extra character by himself.
-Nintendo would invent a new, female Toad character with an extremely high-pitched voice named Kinopiko (キノピコ), 30 minutes later, who would be named Toadette outside of Asian regions.
+During the development of Mario Kart: Double Dash, co-director Kiyoshi Mizuki said that he wanted to make Toad a selectable character from the beginning, but Nintendo could not think of a match suitable to be his partner for the tandem ride.
+Because of this, they planned to hide him as an extra character by himself.
+This would eventually lead to the addition of the character Toadette (キノピコ, Kinopiko) as his new racing partner.

 During the development of New Super Mario Bros.
 Wii, the developers at Nintendo decided between four characters to be playable in the game: Princess Peach, Toad, Wario and Waluigi (all suggestions made by fans).
 Two Toads (yellow and blue) were eventually included as playable characters in New Super Mario Bros.
 Wii due to their physical similarity to Mario and Luigi.

 In February 2018, Yoshiaki Koizumi confirmed that the mushroom on Toad's head is part of his body, and not a hat.
 It had previously been a common topic of debate among fans.

-Voice acting

 In the main Super Mario video games, Toad was voiced by Jen Taylor starting from Mario Golf and lasting until Super Mario Strikers.
 Following Taylor's departure from the role, she was succeeded by Samantha Kelly, who voiced Toad in all games starting from Mario Party 8 and lasting until Mario & Luigi: Brothership.
 In other media, Toad was also voiced by John Stocker in the DiC cartoons and Keegan-Michael Key in two animated films.
 As of Mario Kart World, the Toads have two separate voice actors, with Laila Berzins voicing the main Toad and Paul Castro Jr. voicing the supporting Toads.